 Yeast infection of the genitals are not life-threatening, but they can be annoying and irritating.
 Other steps you can take to reduce yeast infections include the following:

 - Practice good genital hygiene.
 Keep the area dry at all times.

 - Wear non-restrictive undergarments made of cotton as they provide better aeration and absorb moisture.

-- Don’t take antibiotics unnecessarily for prolonged periods.
-If you have to take them, make sure you take probiotic supplements during and at least too weeks after your treatment.
+- Don’t take antibiotics unnecessarily for long periods.
+If you have to take them, make sure you take probiotic supplements during and at least two weeks after your treatment.

 - Eat healthy, exercise and sleep at least 7-8 hours a night.

 - After a shower or bathing, make sure you dry the genital area well, including the skin folds around the groin.

 - After exercise, shower, dry and change into a clean pair of clothes.

 - Don’t apply perfumes and other fragrances around the genitals.
 These products not only cause irritation but can also induce allergic reactions.
 Use 100% natural feminine wash that doesn’t contain any potential irritants.